ncatlab/nlab-content/pages/4/1/4/1/1414/content.md

 *  [[Jean-Marc Cordier]], [[Tim Porter]], _Vogt's theorem on categories of homotopy coherent diagrams_, Math.
 Proc.
 Cambridge Philos.
 Soc. __100__, (1986), 65 &#8211; 90.

 This theorem describes an equivalence between the category obtained by inverting the 'levelwise' homotopy equivalence in a category of diagrams, and the homotopy category of [[homotopy coherent diagram]]s in the sense of Vogt.
-This paper includes an explicit proof that the homotopy coherent nerve of a locally Kan simplicially enriched category is a quasicategory.
-As well as the harder result on when [[outer horn]]s in this quasicategory can be filled.
+This paper includes an explicit proof that the homotopy coherent nerve of a locally Kan simplicially enriched category is a quasicategory as well as the harder result on when [[outer horn]]s in this quasicategory can be filled.

 Vogt's original version of the theorem is in